fermyon/developer/content/spin/v2/redis-outbound.md

 {{ startTab "TypeScript"}}

 Redis functions are available on the `Redis` object.
-The function names match the operations above.
+The function names match the operations above, but you must pass the Redis instance address to _each_ operation as its first parameter.
 For example:

 ```javascript
 import {Redis} from "@fermyon/spin-sdk"